nanobox-io/nanobox-docs/source/cli/index.html.md

 title: CLI Commands
 ---

-All interaction with Nanobox happens through the `nanobox` CLI.
+All interaction with Nanobox happens through the Nanobox CLI.
 This section of docs walks through each of the CLI commands, their functionality, and options associated with each.
 Below is a list with a quick summary of each command:

 | Command                                | Summary                                                                  |
 | :------------------------------------- | :----------------------------------------------------------------------- |